End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

 \subsection{Motion Estimation from Full Stacks}

-\pf{Since we had to modify existing techniques to compare them to ours in the few-slice scenario, we now compare our method to the original baselines on the full set of slices they were designed to operate on and report the results in Tab.~\ref{tab:full-1} and the bottom of Tab.~\ref{tab:ci}. } In Fig.~\ref{fig:seq-vis} and~\ref{fig:full-result}, we show qualitative results on the same hearts as in Fig.~\ref{fig:few-result}, but now using all slices as input instead of only one.
+Since we had to modify existing techniques to compare them to ours in the few-slice scenario, we now compare our method to the original baselines on the full set of slices they were designed to operate on and report the results in Tab.~\ref{tab:full-1} and the bottom of Tab.~\ref{tab:ci}.
+In Fig.~\ref{fig:seq-vis} and Fig.~\ref{fig:full-result}, we show qualitative results on the same hearts as in Fig.~\ref{fig:few-result}, but now using all slices as input instead of only one.

-Remarkably, even though the main driver of this work was operating on as few slices as possible, we also consistently outperform the baselines in the full-slice scenario.
+Remarkably, although the main driver of this work was operating on as few slices as possible, we also consistently outperform the baselines in the full-slice setting.
 We attribute this to several factors.
-Consistent with the previous analysis, the relatively poor performance of MR-Net may be attributed to its neglect of the rich information available in cine images.
-Using predicted contours resulted in slightly inferior performance, indicating that such a two-stage automated pipeline is prone to error accumulation, a finding consistent with the conclusions in the original paper~\cite{chen2021shape}.
+Using predicted contours in MR-Net leads to slightly worse performance, indicating that such a two-stage automated pipeline is prone to error accumulation, consistent with the conclusions in the original paper~\cite{chen2021shape}.
 MulViMotion estimates voxel-wise motion fields and reconstructs meshes from warped segmentation maps, which is inherently less accurate than directly modeling meshes.
-Compared to DeepMesh, our model benefits from a shared encoding network, allowing the deformation branch to leverage informative features from the reconstruction branch.
-Moreover, our AFA module dynamically aggregates spatially adjacent features, further enhancing prediction quality.
+Compared to DeepMesh, our model benefits from a shared encoding network, allowing the motion branch to leverage features from the reconstruction branch.
+Moreover, the AFA module dynamically aggregates spatially adjacent features, improving prediction quality.